 Instructions

-Take the remaining monk fruit and spice mixture and mix together for later.
+- Take the remaining rub and set aside for later.

-Put back into the smoker and cook for another hour or so to get a nice caramelized crust on the meat.
+- Put the pan back into the smoker and cook for another hour to get a nice caramelized crust on the meat.

 Leave a Reply